Frequently Asked Questions

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.

 Recompose customers have used their person’s soil to create groves of trees, nourish rose gardens tended by their person while they were alive, or scattered in a favorite natural area.
-In Washington, the law for scattering human composting soil is the same for cremated remains: You must have permission of the land owner in order to use the soil from human composting on private land.
-It is also legal to scatter in navigable waterways.

-We are partnering with lawmakers to legalize human composting in more states and, eventually, around the world.
-Read about our efforts on our Public Policy page.
 Curious how human composting becomes law?
 While each state is different, we wrote an article about what it takes to legalize human composting.

 Recompose’s mission is to bring human composting everywhere there are people who want it.
 We’ll announce all future expansions via our newsletter.